Anushkaagrawal22/GenZ-In-Tech/WEBDEV.md

 - Database : Different DBMS technologies, including MongoDB, MySQL, Oracle, SQL Server, etc., should be understood.
 It deals with the management and storage of data.
 - Server : Clients across a network are any devices that provide data, services, or software.
 The data and information are exchanged (sent and received) between the client and server.
 - API (Application Program Interface) : It is a collection of established guidelines that permits interaction or serves as a bridge between two apps.
 Response from the server completes the user's request.
+Client-Server Architecture : This architecture has been created to comprehend both the request and the response.
+The server replies to requests for data made by the client-side whenever they are made.
+The image of a database, which is described in more detail in the following step, appears.
+This database contains the data that must be obtained.
+## Database
+We can manage data from the database, which is a collection of data (store and retrieve).
+Relational (SQL) and non-relational databases are the two categories (NoSQL).
+Popular databases include:
+Relational database management systems, like MySQL, store and handle data.
+The NoSQL database MongoDB finds key-value and graph databases.
+VoltDB: It uses memory to store data and adheres to a relational design pattern.
+## Version Control
+Each programme gets updated over time when specific libraries are added, which results in the creation of a new version of the application.
+If you're working on applications, using Git is a very good practise.
+Git is an open-source system where the full code has been present since the beginning.
+It restores the code and is versatile, safe, and easy to edit.
+All of the files, including the codebase, are saved in repositories where they may be changed as needed.
+Anyone can work together and adjust things as needed.
+Version Control Systems include the following:
+- GitHub
+- Apache Subversion
+- GitLab
+- Beanstalk
+- Mercurial